Innovation district: Oxford Road Corridor, Manchester, UK

-St. Louis (Cortex Innovation Community)
+Cortex Innovation Community, St. Louis, Missouri

 Cortex Innovation Community in St. Louis, Missouri, United States, is the largest innovation hub in the midwest region.
 It has generated 3,800 tech jobs in 14 years.
 Once it is completely built out, projections are for it to make $2 billion in development and make 13,000 jobs for the region.

+195 District, Providence, Rhode Island

+The 195 District in Providence, Rhode Island, United States, was created when Interstate 195 was relocated and 26-acres of land in downtown Providence were freed for development.
+Brown Medical School moved to the district from its original College Hill location in 2011, and numerous life science, tech, and sustainable energy companies have moved to the area including Johnson & Johnson, Ørsted (company), and Boskalis, as well as research facilities for nearby Rhode Island Hospital and Women & Infants Hospital.
+A 200,000 square foot laboratory building is currently in development, and Brown University is planning a 300,000 square foot life sciences research facility.
+A 7-acre park, a new bus rapid transit station, and the Michael S. Van Leesten Memorial Bridge were built in recent years to contribute to the public realm of the district.

-Detroit
+Innovation District, Detroit

 The Detroit Innovation District is a cross-sector initiative dedicated to curbing the city's economic decline and population loss through the attraction of technology companies to Detroit's downtown and midtown area.
 In 2014, Mayor Mike Duggan established the Detroit Innovation District Advisory Committee with Nancy Schlichting, CEO of Henry Ford Health Systems, at the helm of the organization.
 The initiative dedicated 4.3 square miles of greater downtown Detroit to house small business incubators, train local aspiring entrepreneurs, and attract anchor institutions to the area.
 The area comprises only 3.1% of the city's land area, but already hosts 55% of the city's jobs and 11% of all companies in Detroit.

-Raleigh-Durham (Research Triangle Park)

-The Raleigh-Durham area is home to one of the largest research parks in the world, Research Triangle Park.
-The park was a pioneering model in the 20th century for the sprawling research centers based in suburban corridors.
-It presently covers 7,000 acres of land and 22.5 million square feet.
-Over 190 companies and 50,000 employees work in the Research Triangle Park and it hosts some of the largest biotech and pharmaceutical companies in the world, including GlaxoSmithKline and Cisco Systems.